NoroffFEU/development-platforms/vue.js-case-study.md

 ## Main Features

 Describe the primary purpose of the tool that you have selected.
 Which problems does it solve?
 Is there something unique about this tool?
 How can it be useful to developers?

+Vue is a Javascript framework used to build frontend UI.
+It is simple and has a small learning curve, good library support and is efficient.

+Describe the primary purpose of the tool that you have selected.
+Which problems does it solve?
+Is there something unique about this tool?
+How can it be useful to developers?

 You may use subheadings, tables or bullet points to structure your description:
 - **Example Feature:** This feature does something for a specific reason.